HabitatFramework/UserGuide/concepts/concepts.rst

 Attribute Data
 --------------

-The attribute data is stored in a relational database in a ‘normalised’ relational structure (i.e. groups of related attributes are divided into smaller, separate tables and relationships are defined between the tables).
+The attribute data is stored in a relational database in a 'normalised' relational structure (i.e. groups of related attributes are divided into smaller, separate tables and relationships are defined between the tables).
 A normalised relational database enables the attributes to be retrieved and maintained in a very logical, and universal, way whilst simultaneously reducing the data storage requirements and improving the data structure and integrity.

 .. _habitat_framework: